Opioid Crisis Prompts Lawsuits and Tighter Regulation of Pharmacy Industry08/04/17

 With the opioid crisis sweeping the country, cities, counties and states are filing suits against the various players in the pharmacy industry – including manufacturers, wholesalers and retailers.

 About two dozen suits have been filed since 2016, with more likely on the way.
-That’s according to Mark Bina, a partner in Quarles & Brady’s Litigation, Dispute Resolution and Health Law Practice groups, who spoke at the firm's 3rd Annual Pharmacy Law Symposium on July 20 in Chicago.
+That’s according to Mark Bina, a partner in Quarles & Brady’s Litigation, Dispute Resolution and Health Law Practice groups, who spoke at the firm's 3rd Annual Pharmacy Law Symposium in Chicago.

 Bina noted the scope of the problem: Federal statistics show approximately 180,000 deaths due to overdoses on prescription narcotics since 2000 – an amount that Bina noted surpasses U.S. wartime losses in recent military conflicts.
 In response, local governments are retaining plaintiff firms to file lawsuits, citing the mounting costs of local jails, methadone clinics and even picking up needles at public parks, Bina said.